Our Board of Directors

 He holds a Bachelor’s degree of Business Administration with majors in Marketing and Management.

-Mark Boudreau graduated with a Bachelor of Arts degree (political science / history) from Carleton University in Ottawa.
-He is currently working as Director of Corporate Affairs (Atlantic) for Loblaw Companies.
+Mark Boudreau is Director of Corporate Affairs (Atlantic) for Loblaw Companies.
 Prior to his current position, he was a senior consultant for National Public Relations in Halifax, providing strategic planning, communications, and stakeholder relations advice to a variety of clients, including the Halifax Port Authority, The Shaw Group, Labatt, and the Atlantic Policy Congress of First Nation Chiefs, as well as a number of federal and provincial government departments.
 Mr. Boudreau also worked as a political advisor to several senior cabinet ministers, both federally and provincially.
 He also worked as director of communications for Alliance Atlantis in the film industry.
 He is also a Board member for Hope Blooms in Halifax, and has served as a Trustee on the Canadian Museum of Immigration at Pier 21, Canada’s national immigration museum, for over 7 years.
+Mark graduated with a Bachelor of Arts degree (political science / history) from Carleton University in Ottawa.

 Grant Jameson is a lawyer, corporate director, community leader, accomplished speaker and dedicated supporter of the arts.
-He is a former Senior Partner and Ottawa Managing Partner of Norton Rose Fulbright, a global law firm, having practiced law from 1976 until 2016.
+He is currently the Ontario’s Fairness Commissioner.
+Previously he was a Senior Partner and Ottawa Managing Partner of Norton Rose Fulbright, a global law firm, having practiced law from 1976 until 2016.
 Grant has over 30 years of integrated professional leadership experience in business, community engagement, fundraising and education through the practice of law, law firm management, business, and his dedication to worthy causes that benefit the arts, human rights, health care and corporate governance.
 He has received a number of awards for his leadership and contribution.
 Grant’s involvement includes the RCMP Foundation, Ottawa Chamber Music Society, Institute of Corporate Directors, Federal Liberal Agency of Canada, Canadian Fund, Canadian Nurses Foundation, Canadian Club of Ottawa, Ottawa Arts Court Foundation, Canadian Red Cross, The Audette Foundation, and the EGALE Human Rights Trust.

 Janet MacMillan’s career with NATIONAL Public Relations spans over 20 years.
 She currently serves as lead strategic counsel to a number of the firm’s clients and specializes in such areas as risk and crisis management, communications and media relations, citizen engagement and governance and regulatory matters.